Glossop Guild for enquiring minds

 Bradbury Community Centre, Market Street, Glossop, SK13 8AR

-Alan will again try to explain the complexities of the Middle East and its relevance to today by looking at events in the 1950’s.
+Alan will explain the complexities of the Middle East and its relevance to today by looking at events in the 1950’s.
 This course will focus on the role of the UK as it comes to terms with losing its Empire and status.
-There will be a session on the power struggle between Mossaddegh (the nationalist elected Prime Minister) and the Shah which eventually culminated in a US and Uk backed coup that ousted Mossaddegh and restored the Shah’s power.
+There will be a session on the power struggle in Iran between Mossaddegh (the nationalist elected Prime Minister) and the Shah which eventually culminated in a US and UK backed coup that ousted Mossaddegh and restored the Shah’s power.

 The second session will look at the ill fated attempt to retake the Suez Canal after nationalisation in 1956 and the consequences for Britain’s role in the area.